gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/29_DoubleHeartClick/README.md

 ## 29_ Double Heart Click

-Double click the pic to show an emoji heart in the same position you clicked.
+Double click the pic to show an emoji heart in the same position you clicked

 ## [Live Demo: Double Heart Click](https://29-double-heart-click-gdbecker.replit.app/)